 - Cement Sustainability Initiative – A cement specific project of the World Business Council for Sustainable Development.

-- International Finance Corporation (IFC) for adoption of low carbon technologies.
+- International Finance Corporation (IFC) for the adoption of low carbon technologies.

 - The Energy Research Institute (TERI) for business sustainability.

-- Carbon Pricing Leadership Coalition (CPLC) of the WorldBank to support carbon pricing through marked-led mechanisms.
+- Carbon Pricing Leadership Coalition (CPLC) of the WorldBank to support carbon pricing through market-led mechanisms.